 10. Do something for yourself.

 Really.
 Hand the baby to someone else, if that’s possible, and go soak in the tub.
 If you have two or more children needing you right this moment, sit down on the floor and tend to everyone’s needs as best you can, but promise yourself that as soon as another adult is present, you’re taking a break.
 Your children depend on you to stay emotionally regulated, and that means you need to keep your own cup full.
 Figure out what keeps you centered, and work it into your schedule.
 Fostering a healthy sibling relationship requires that you stay in balance yourself.

 [i] Dunn, J. & Kendrick, C. (1982) Siblings: Love, Envy and Understanding.
 Cambridge, Ma: Harvard University Press.

-This article was adapted from Peaceful Parent, Happy Siblings: How To Stop the Fighting and Raise Friends for Life. published by Perigee/Penguin.
+Want to raise brothers and sisters who love and support each other?
+Get your hands on Dr. Laura's book Peaceful Parent, Happy Siblings: How To Stop the Fighting and Raise Friends for Life.

 “Refreshingly positive and respectful in its tone, Peaceful Parents, Happy Siblings lovingly guides parents by using scripts and practical examples, essential tools for any parent with more than one child.
-Dr. Laura's compassionate approach is empowering for parents, and liberating for children.” — Lysa Parker and Barbara Nicholson, Founders of Attachment Parenting International, and authors of Attached at the Heart
+Dr. Laura's compassionate approach is empowering for parents, and liberating for children.” — Lysa Parker and Barbara Nicholson, Founders of Attachment Parenting International